-Dental Crowns & Bridges
+Porcelain Dental Crowns & Bridges in Houston

-What are crowns used for?
+What are dental crowns used for?

 A crown is usually used to cover a damaged tooth, resulting in a stronger tooth.
-Crowns are also placed on implants to give them a tooth-like appearance and use.
-Porcelain or ceramic are typically used as materials for crowns, since they mimic the look of natural teeth.
-Other material include gold, acrylic, and metal alloys.
+Crowns are also placed on implants to give them a tooth-like appearance and functional use.
+Porcelain or ceramic are typically used as materials for crowns since they mimic the look of natural teeth.
+Other materials include gold, acrylic, and metal alloys.
 Because metal alloys are stronger than porcelain, they may be suggested for back teeth.
 Your Trinity Dental dentist may advise on a dental crown to protect a fractured tooth, cover an implant, attach a bridge, or cover a tooth that has undergone root canal therapy.

-When is a bridge needed?
+When is a dental bridge needed?

 If you are missing one or more teeth, your dentist may recommend a dental bridge.
 Gaps made from missing teeth can cause existing teeth to rotate or shift in a way that creates misalignment, a bad bite, and can also lead to gum disease.